MVPAlok/Menstrual-Health-Tracker/README.md

 To get a local copy up and running, follow these simple steps.

 ### Prerequisites
-Make sure you have Node.js and npm installed.
+Make sure you have Node.js and npm installed..

 ### Installation